martinez-jorge/jxmartinez/content/post/coming-soon.md

 * Exploring the importance of graphic design in data visualization.
 * How to use R for analysis, visualization, report writing, and more.

 Ultimately, I hope this site becomes a place for others to learn new skills and apply them in their own work just like I have.
-You don't need a Ph.D. to do quality research (although it sure does help)!
+You do not necessarily need a Ph.D. to do quality research (although it helps)!